 For his portrayal of Jack Donaghy, GE Vice President of East Coast Television and Microwave Oven Programming, in NBC sitcom 30 Rock (2006-2013), Alec Baldwin has won a (to use the technical term) smorgasbord of accolades, including two Primetime Emmys, three Golden Globes and seven Screen Actors Guild Awards.
 In our view, he would pretty much deserve this acclaim on the strength of his work in the episode ‘Jack-Tor’ (1.5) alone.
 Within 30 Rock’s already highly (self-)reflexive framing, this episode sees Jack pressure showrunner Liz Lemon (Tina Fey) to include product placement on TGS with Tracy Jordan, the show-within-the-show, which Liz agrees to on the condition that Jack appears in the sketch in question.
 This leads to Liz and Pete Hornberger (Scott Adsit) watching a video of ‘outtakes’ of a previous corporate video shoot featuring Jack.
 This ‘outtakes’ sequence can be found from 10.26-12.41 on the relevant DVD, and extracts can be enjoyed here and here.
-It clearly intertextually riffs on the infamous viral video ‘The Angriest Man Alive’ featuring then-motor-home salesman Jack Rebney;1)Rebney and his further experiences are the subject of the documentary Winnebago Man (Ben Steinbauer, 2009) only Jack D. is less foul-mouthed than Jack R. – after all, as Liz Lemon points out in the network show’s pilot, ‘it’s not HBO, it’s TV’.
+It clearly intertextually riffs on the infamous viral video ‘The Angriest Man Alive’ featuring then-motor-home salesman Jack Rebney; only Jack D. is less foul-mouthed than Jack R. – after all, as Liz Lemon points out in the network show’s pilot, ‘it’s not HBO, it’s TV’.
 For the purpose of our work, Baldwin’s Jack’s ‘outtakes’ sequence is fascinating because it delivers a rich meta-commentary on acting and what actors do.

 In particular, this sequence showcases good acting (by the actor, Alec Baldwin) that dramatises and articulates its opposite, bad acting (by the character, Jack Donaghy).
 Of course, ‘good acting’ and ‘bad acting’ are tricky, loaded and subjective terms, located within and informed by particular contexts, approaches and evaluative hierarchies.
 As Jean Benedetti rightly points out: ‘what is recognised as good or bad acting change[s] from period to period, as society and taste change.’
-(2005: 3) These concerns explain to some extent that there is, we think is fair to say, not as much existing academic literature paying explicit and sustained attention to good and (especially) bad acting as one could reasonably expect to find.2)See Andrew Klevan (2005) for a useful example of in-depth engagement with achievement in film performance.
-Bad acting gets some (albeit limited) attention, by, for example, Karen Lury (1995-1996), Uta Hagen (2009) and Trevor Rawlins (2012).
+(2005: 3) These concerns explain to some extent that there is, we think is fair to say, not as much existing academic literature paying explicit and sustained attention to good and (especially) bad acting as one could reasonably expect to find.

 In this very fast cut sequence, which consists of roughly 38 (on-screen) shots, Jack struggles to remember his lines, calls for further takes, notices that a prop (a pen) does not actually work, corpses, calls for the lunch break, wonders what to do with his arms and comes up with ingenious solutions, questions the script, struggles with another prop (a display sign, which he labours to carry), stumbles over his lines, falls over, has his phone interrupt filming, gets distracted by a pigeon, and smashes part of the set.
 Given this comedy of errors, it is not surprising that the corporate video shoot took, the viewer learns, five days and 142 takes to complete.

 What even this brief summary hopefully conveys is that the sequence abounds with in-jokes about actors’ processes and egos (or clichés thereof): Baldwin’s Jack proves himself difficult to work with on the set, displaying a self-important (if not quite diva) attitude sometimes (and often unfairly) associated with actors, in the way in which he shows little regard for the needs of the shoot and crew.
 He is rude when barking at the production assistant: ‘I told you, ‘Don’t give me the line when I ask for the line!’’
 He takes over the role of the director by calling lunch and for further takes, thus ignoring established production protocol, and questions the script: ‘…new synergy – does that sound odd to anyone else?
 Does that sound like news energy?’
 (Here, Jack’s questioning of the script partly arises from his imprecise diction.)
-Of course, it is important to note that Jack can be so bossy and demanding because this is a promotional video for the company of which he is Vice-President; and the sequence is very much not reflective of actual on-set protocols and labour hierarchies as experienced by the majority of professional actors.4)See Roberta Pearson (2010) for a discussion of the significance of status in relationship to agency.
+Of course, it is important to note that Jack can be so bossy and demanding because this is a promotional video for the company of which he is Vice-President; and the sequence is very much not reflective of actual on-set protocols and labour hierarchies as experienced by the majority of professional actors.
 Remarkably, not only is Jack quite rude, he is also noticeably insecure, looking to the crew for reassurance and approval of his acting work, especially with a twitchy smile in the final shot.

 Jack is furthermore distinctly unprofessional in that he is under-prepared for the shoot: having not learnt his lines properly, he is very far from being ‘off the book’ – which is usually a necessary precondition for a successful shoot, and definitely needed for a high-pressured commercial shoot.
 Instead, he prefers procrastinating, rudely testing the production assistant about whether she will give him the line, to actually getting on with the scene, finding a range of scapegoats (including a pigeon outside the window) to detract from his shortcomings.
 Just as he combines rudeness with neediness, so Jack also brings together unpreparedness with being somewhat ‘fussy’ and ‘precious’, drawing attention to the fact that the prop pen does not actually work.
 This sends up actor processes concerning inhabiting and immersing oneself into a fictional moment, often associated with method acting.
-The irony here is of course that the abysmal Jack displays the focus on the tiny detail of the prop pen – presumably this is something he has picked up on as a hallmark of good acting – and that this is delivered by Baldwin, who trained at the Lee Strasberg Theatre and Film Institute and is a member of the Actors Studio, thus very familiar with approaches to acting such as the method.5)A discussion of method acting, which is often reductively understood, is obviously beyond the scope of this blog post; see Sharon Marie Carnicke (1999).
+The irony here is of course that the abysmal Jack displays the focus on the tiny detail of the prop pen – presumably this is something he has picked up on as a hallmark of good acting – and that this is delivered by Baldwin, who trained at the Lee Strasberg Theatre and Film Institute and is a member of the Actors Studio, thus very familiar with approaches to acting such as the method.

 With two such potent combinations – rude and needy, unprepared and fussy – Jack in the ‘outtakes’ does pretty much everything except actually act (or act well).
 Instead, bad acting abounds, and the specific aspects of unsuccessful performance that Baldwin’s acting here identifies are concerned with space, physicality, the mind-body connection, concentration, self-consciousness and failure to be ‘in the moment’, as well as a lack of a clear objective, integration and truthfulness.
 Very unlike Adam Driver’s meaningful engagement with the texture of space, Jack is (literally) painfully unaware of the space surrounding him and the proxemic dimensions of the (very simple and straightforward) set, which is amplified by his own physical clumsiness, leading to him knocking props over and falling over backwards.
 This physical awkwardness perhaps most memorably presents itself in Jack’s self-conscious realisation: ‘It’s weird; what do I do with my arms?
 I never thought about that before.’
 Here, the sequence acknowledges the fact that the (re-)production of natural, everyday behaviour can present noteworthy acting challenges; and Jack’s words strikingly echo those of Constantin Stanislavski who noted that: ‘in life you know how to walk, and sit, and talk, and watch, but in the theatre you lose the ability and ask yourself ‘Why are they looking at me?!’ (cited in White 2014: 299) Jack displays a concern for and simultaneously fails at realising a realist, invisible performance – one of his chosen solutions involves a stiff, unnatural gait without counterbalancing arm swing that reads clearly as performed (and badly performed); another sees him overcompensate and walk too smoothly (i.e. without natural bounce); and another (and his preferred) solution has him hold an NBC mug in each hand.